Rookout/docs/docs/getting-started.md

 ## What's next?

+- If you faced any issues, please let us know: support@rookout.com

 - Hook Rookout into your data pipeline using one of our [Data Integrations](integrations-home.md).

 - Troubleshoot your Rookout deployment using our [Troubleshooting guide](troubleshooting-rules.md).